-So here’s the deal: Chocolate is chock full of two chemicals that you can probably handle, but your furry fam most definitely can’t.
-You’re no doubt familiar with caffeine — it’s probably coursing through your veins at this very moment.
+So here’s the deal: Chocolate is chock full of two chemicals that you can probably handle, but your furry family most definitely can’t.
+You’re no doubt familiar with caffeine; it’s probably coursing through your veins at this very moment.
 But a dose of caffeine that’s fit to sustain a human throughout a long workday would almost certainly be toxic to a dog or cat.
 In the worst cases, caffeine can cause symptoms such as muscle tremors or seizures.

 And caffeine isn’t even the most toxic substance in chocolate; that would be a different stimulant called theobromine.
 Theobromine can spike your pet’s heart rate, cause high blood pressure and cardiac arrhythmias, or even be fatal in large enough doses.

 So what kind of chocolate should you keep away from your pet?
-The short answer: All kinds.
+The short answer is all kinds.

 Yes, darker chocolates have more theobromine; the darker and more bitter the chocolate, the more toxic it is.
 Unsweetened baking chocolate is the most dangerous.

-But this part’s important: Milk chocolate has caffeine and theobromine too.
-It’s not about the color of the chocolate — it’s about the dose of toxins.
+But this part is important: Milk chocolate has caffeine and theobromine, too.
+It’s not about the color of the chocolate; it’s about the dose of toxins.
 If your furry friend goes hog-wild on a trick-or-treat bag full of milk chocolate candy bars, that can be just as bad as a small amount of dark chocolate.
 And the smaller your pet is, the less chocolate they’ll need to eat before they get sick.

-White chocolate is the least dangerous type, FYI, but its high-fat content can still cause problems like vomiting, diarrhea, and even pancreatitis.
+White chocolate is the least dangerous type, FYI, but its high fat content can still cause problems like vomiting, diarrhea, weakness or lethargy, and even pancreatitis.
 At the end of the day, your best bet is simply to keep all chocolate out of paw’s reach.

-Myth #2: Other than chocolate, human food is A-OK for your pet
+Myth #2: Other than chocolate, human food is OK for your pet

-- Nuts.
-Oil and fat are the culprits here, and they can cause vomiting and diarrhea, or even pancreatitis in the most extreme cases.
+Nuts.
+Oil and fat are the culprits here, and they can cause vomiting, diarrhea, or even pancreatitis in the most extreme cases.
 Macadamia nuts are especially toxic, with the potential to cause tremors or hyperthermia in both dogs and cats.

-- Anything with xylitol.
-Ah yes, xylitol, a household word if there ever was one.
-Xylitol is an artificial sweetener used in a bunch of different products ranging from chewing gum to toothpaste.
+Anything with xylitol.
+Ah yes, xylitol—a household word if there ever was one.
+Xylitol is an artificial sweetener used in a bunch of different products, ranging from chewing gum to toothpaste.
 And it’s really bad for your pets: Xylitol can trigger an insulin release in both cats and dogs, leading to seizures and even liver failure.
-Make sure you keep it away from your furry fam.
+Make sure you keep it away from your furry family.